Hide all answers

 Venus Earth

 Answer: Venus American and Russian space probes have found out the temperature on the surface of Venus is 465 oC, making it the hottest planet of our solar system.
-9. Planet closest to Earth Venus Moon
+9. Planet closest to Earth Moon

 Mercury